dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/materialize-configs.md

 </Changelog>

-The [cluster](https://materialize.com/docs/overview/key-concepts/#clusters) that dbt uses to maintain materialized views or indexes can be configured in your [profile](/reference/profiles.yml) for Materialize connections.
-To override the cluster that is used for specific models (or groups of models), use the `cluster` model configuration.
+The default [cluster](https://materialize.com/docs/overview/key-concepts/#clusters) that is used to maintain materialized views or indexes can be configured in your [profile](/reference/profiles.yml) using the `cluster` connection parameter.
+To override the cluster that is used for specific models (or groups of models), use the `cluster` configuration parameter.

 <File name='my_view_cluster.sql'>